fdecunta/updatecsv/README.md

 # updatecsv

 Command-line tool for transferring data from one CSV file to another.
 This is done based on a unique identifiers column (e.g., ID numbers).
-It's like a merge, but with a few constraints.

-The program was designed for updating data frames from experiments, where each row represents an experimental unit.
-Thus:
+The program was designed for updating data from experiments, where each row represents an experimental unit.
+Thus, the program it is like a merge, but with a few constraints:

 - It does not add new rows.
 - The identifiers in the input file must be a subset of those in the original file.
-- Data in the original file cannot be overwritten
+- Data in the original file cannot be overwritten.

 The program creates a backup file, updates the original file, and prints the changes in the terminal.

-## Features

-- Safely add new values.
-- Automatically creates a backup file for the original CSV.
-- Flexible column separator.
-- Dry-run mode for previewing changes without applying them.

 ## Usage